Moe Nawaz - strategic architect

 Core belief

-A business can survive weak structure for a surprisingly long time, especially when the founder is strong, the numbers are still rising, and good people are compensating.
+A business can survive weak structure for a surprisingly long time, especially when the founder is strong, the numbers are still rising and good people are compensating.

-But compensation is not the same as design.
-Eventually the cracks show.
-My work is about identifying those weaknesses early, and redesigning the organisation so it can carry what comes next.
+My work is about identifying those weaknesses early, then redesigning the architecture so the organisation can carry what comes next.

 How I work with clients

-Every engagement begins with clarity.
 Until the real problem is named correctly, almost every solution creates more noise.

 Architectural insights